-Jim Costa was sworn in as a Member of the U.S. House of Representatives representing California’s 16th Congressional District in January, 2005.
+Jim Costa represents California’s 16th Congressional District.
+He has served the San Joaquin Valley in the U.S. House of Representatives since January of 2005.
 Raised on a dairy farm in Fresno’s Kearney Park area, Congressman Costa is a third-generation family farmer.
 As a Member of Congress, Costa has applied his farming background to fighting for Valley water, agriculture, and the economy.

 A lifelong resident of the Valley, Costa’s committee assignments allow him to effectively advocate for the district.
 Costa uses his position on the Natural Resources Committee to fight for the Valley’s fair share of water.
 This includes securing funding for dams, working to overturn unfair federal water regulations, and increasing Valley water allocations.
 On the Agriculture Committee, Costa has worked to increase federal support for Valley agriculture through the Farm Bill and other programs.
 When a milk price crisis devastated the region’s dairy industry, Costa introduced legislation to protect Valley dairy families and local jobs.
 In addition to his committee assignments, Costa is a member of the fiscally-conservative Blue Dog Coalition and has worked with his colleagues to support more responsible budgeting practices.